WhiteBeamSec/WhiteBeam/SECURITY.md

 gpg --keyserver hkp://pgp.mit.edu:80 --recv-keys 4A3F1233C01563F808B8355125ECFD172151528B

-**Current security vulnerability rewards** (Reward program will begin *after* completion of WhiteBeam 0.2, and rewards will be provided at the discretion of the lead developers):
+**Current security vulnerability rewards**

+Reward program will begin April 1st 2021.
+Rewards will be provided at the discretion of the lead developers.
+All vulnerabilities must be demonstrated in the challenge environment to be eligible for payment.

 | Vulnerability                                                                               | Reward         |
 | ------------------------------------------------------------------------------------------- | -------------- |